Anwesha-code/Mini-project/About-project.md

 check_if_won: Checks if the current player has won
 main: Main game loop
 start: Initiates the game and handles game mode selection

+OBJECTIVES
+Personal growth and introduction to projects.
+Better understanding of python functions.
+Imroving the basic puzzle solving abilities of the user.